xtream1101/scraperx/examples/README.md

 These are example scrapers from the most minimal to the very complex.

-#### TODO's
-  - Order these below to simplist to complex
-  - Add doc strings to all fn's in examples
-  - Add descriptions to the readme for each example scraper

 ### Minimal
 `minimal.py`
 This scraper demos the least amount of code to have a working scraper